Biden’s Surrogate Director Previously Consulted for the Lincoln Project

-Joe Biden’s new director of surrogate strategy was previously a high-paid consultant to the Lincoln Project, a political action committee formed by political operatives opposed to President Donald Trump.
+Joe Biden’s new director of surrogate strategy was previously a high-paid consultant to the Lincoln Project, a political action committee formed by a cadre of GOP operatives opposed to President Donald Trump.

 Federal Election Commission (FEC) filings made public on Wednesday indicate that the Lincoln Project paid Elrod Strategies, LLC., a Washington, DC-based public relations firm, $18,750 for “communications consulting” between April 16 and May 1 of this year.
 The firm was founded in April 2017 by Adrienne Elrod, a well-connected Democrat strategist who served as the spokesperson for former Secretary of State Hillary Clinton’s presidential campaign.